EpiCoronaHack/Hackathon2020/Team Flight/Data/flirt.eha.io/README.md

 ## Usage

 By default the client script will begin downloading _all_ the flight schedule records beginning from departure airport code `AAA`.
-If you wish to start downloading from a higher code value, update `fromDeptCode` arg to `beginFetching` function call in `client.js`.
+If you wish to start downloading from a higher code value, update `fromDeptCode` arg for `beginFetching` function call in `client.js`.

 ### Boot the application